2023 Applications Now Open

-Are you a current or former patient at the IWK Health Centre who is currently entering first year of post-secondary studies?
+Are you a current or former patient at IWK Health who is currently entering the first year of post-secondary studies?
 You may be eligible for the Robbie & Jean Shaw Scholarship.

 The IWK Foundation invites applications for the Robbie and Jean Shaw Scholarship.
 This award consists of a scholarship valued at minimum $2,000.

 Eligible applicants are current or former IWK patients with an academic average of 75 per cent or higher and are entering their first year of post-secondary studies.

 Applicants must submit a minimum 500-word essay answering the following question: How has your experience at the IWK impacted your life and shaped your goals for the future?